TrademarkTrademark

 The decision rules, condensed:

 • You run Terraform/OpenTofu and want the same workflow with predictable pricing → Scalr.
-It's the only remote operations backend besides Terraform Cloud itself, which is what makes it a drop-in replacement.
+It runs as the same kind of remote operations backend as Terraform Cloud, which is what makes it a drop-in replacement.

 • You orchestrate Pulumi, CloudFormation, or Kubernetes alongside Terraform → Spacelift, and accept the workflow change and concurrency-based pricing.